ProvisionGenie/ProvisionGenie/Docs/docs/index.md

 ## Roadmap

-This is our very first Version 1.0.0. - it is our minimal l♥vable product and we are excited about this first release!
+This is already Version 2.0.0. - it is still our minimal l💜vable product and we are excited about it!
 For more info in versioning, head over to [Release Notes](about/releasenotes.md).

 You can also have a look into our [Roadmap](about/roadmap.md) to see what's coming in the future.